 Deus keeps it all together with a vintage, timeless appeal.
 It’s as if they hand-picked the coolest stuff from the last five decades and wove it into a perfect vintage.

 If you are a little skeptical of Deus, that’s understandable.
 You could argue that they lack focus.
 But spend a little time looking at their motorbikes, surfboards, or clothing, you’ll see that there’s something new going on here that’s irresistible.

 They are bear proof.
 They keep ice for 7 days.
 What more do you need to know?

 When was the last time anyone ever got excited about a cooler?
 Other than cup holders, and maybe your favorite sports team logo on the side, coolers have pretty much remained the same for decades.
 Cheap, light, and boring.

 Then in 2006 when brothers Roy and Ryan Seiders dreamed of a cooler that they always wanted but nobody was making.
-It would be indestructable and keep food and drinks cold with freakesh effectiveness.
+It would be indestructible and keep food and drinks cold with freakish effectiveness.

 Now here we are 10 years later, and people are lining up to pay $500 for an ice chest.

 I expect great things from YETI.

 In the next three blogs, we’re going to deconstruct these five brands and learn from their successes.